saikarthikcheedella/clustering-codes-from-scratch/README.md

 4) Density-based clustering.
 Ex: DBSCAN, OPTICS
 5) Model-based clustering.

-Here I have written code for some clustering techniques from the scracth.
-They are:
+Here are for some clustering techniques written from the scracth:

-1) k-means.
+1) k-means:

-2) One of the Hierarchical clustering techniques - Agglomerative clustering.
+2) Agglomerative clustering (One of the Hierarchical clustering techniques):